leonplanken/robust-rail-evaluator/README.md

 Choose the correct version: Select the number corresponding to the version of g++ that is aimed to be used.

 ### Install Cmake and Python development libraries
-To compile cTORS, cmake 3.11 (or higher) is required and the python development libraries:
+To compile the evaluator, cmake 3.11 (or higher) is required and the python development libraries:
 ```
 apt-get install cmake
 apt-get install python3-dev